radenpioneer/radenpioneer/README.md

 > Those who seeks the top, they sit up the nights.
+Those seeks the top with no effort, is in search of impossible.
 > &mdash; *Imam Al-Shafei*
 ---